 Immigration to Germany

 It is vital to emphasise that this is a temporary measure.
 Germany is generally a country that is open, accepting and encouraging when it comes to people moving here from abroad.
 At Schlun & Elseven, we are a firm which places great emphasis on immigration law and in business immigration when it comes to firms moving to Germany.
 Remember: this difficult time will pass and the travel ban to Germany will be removed eventually.
 When Germany is back and ready for business our immigration lawyers will be available to assist you with your immigration questions, issues and applications.

 For our clients in Germany with a valid and long-term residence permits, please be aware that our firm is active during this difficult time.
 If you have any legal questions concerning COVID-19 then you should contact us directly.
 Our lawyers will support you and provide you with the legal advice required.

 German Immigration Law Firm

 Schlun & Elseven Attorneys is a multidisciplinary German law firm with offices in Cologne, Düsseldorf and Aachen.
 During the COVID-19 coronavirus crisis we will provide regular updates to legal developments in Germany and they can be found on our COVID-19 Coronavirus and German Law page.

 Should you require advice, counsel or support on issues relating to German immigration law or have issues relating to the travel ban to Germany please contact our firm directly.
-We provide our services in English, French, Spanish, Portuguese, Chinese and Turkish.
+We provide our services in English as well as German.
 As stated above we have services in place whereby we can keep in contact from distance.
 We are looking forward to hearing from you.